DworkinLab/TR2022_TransvectionDataScripts/readme.md

 ### GWAS

 GWAS analysis was done in plink (see manuscript).
+Plink code can be found in the file `PLINK_script.md` in the scripts folder.

 `script_qqman.R` contains the scripts used to create the Manhattan plot and QQ plots in the paper.